yunojuno/django-utm-tracker/README.md

 ## Django support

-This package support Django 3.2+, and Python 3.7+
+This package supports Django 3.1+, and Python 3.8+

+Previous supported version will be tagged in the repo, should you required them.

 ## Background